Shigangli/Magicube/README.md

 ## Magicube

-The software requirements to reproduce the artfifact are: `CUDA Toolkit 11.4.0`, `Python 3.8.5`, `PyTorch 1.9.0` with `cuDNN version 8005`, which is a common configuration on a machine with A100 GPUs. [vectorSparse](https://github.com/apuaaChen/vectorSparse) (published in SC'21, one of the baselines) is already integrated in the repo.
-This is no complex software dependency and the reproducibility process is easy to conduct following the steps below.
+[Magicube](https://github.com/Shigangli/Magicube) is a high-performance library for quantized sparse matrix operations of deep learning on Tensor Cores.
+We conduct all the experiments on NVIDIA A100 GPU.
+The software requirements to reproduce the artfifact are: `CUDA Toolkit 11.4.0`, `Python 3.8.5`, `PyTorch 1.9.0` with `cuDNN version 8005`, which is a common configuration on a machine with A100 GPUs.
+All baselines, including [vectorSparse](https://github.com/apuaaChen/vectorSparse) (in SC21), are already integrated in the repo.
+The reproducibility process is easy to conduct following the steps below.

 ## Step 1: Prepare Dataset and Code.